- Asthma & Allergy Foundation of America - https://aafa.org -

 Pollen Seasons in the U.S.

-February – May: Trees [4] (some start as early as December or January)
+February – April: Trees [4] (some regions start as early as December or January)

 What Is a Tree Pollen Allergy?

 Tree pollen is the cause of most spring pollen allergy [7] symptoms.
-Tree pollen allergy causes seasonal allergic rhinitis.
-(Some people call this “hay fever.”)
-Pollen from weeds and grasses also trigger allergic rhinitis.
+Tree pollen allergy causes seasonal allergic rhinitis [8], also called “hay fever.”
+Pollen from weeds [6] and grasses also trigger allergic rhinitis.

-Tree pollen season also often overlaps with grass pollen in the late spring and summer.
-Throughout the U.S., trees produce the most pollen from March through May.
-But in some regions, such as the South, trees may produce pollen as early as January and peak at multiple times during the year.1
+Tree pollen season also often overlaps with grass pollen [5] in the late spring and summer.
+Throughout the U.S., trees produce the most pollen from February through April.
+But in some regions, such as the South, trees may produce pollen as early as December or January and peak at multiple times during the year.1

-Some trees produce pollen you can see (such as pine trees that release a fine, yellow dust that covers outdoor surfaces).
-Some trees produce pollen that is very small and can’t be seen.
+Some trees produce large pollen you can see (a fine, yellow dust that covers outdoor surfaces).
+This pollen is heavy and falls near the tree.
+Other trees produce smaller pollen that can’t be seen.

-Tree pollen tends to be light and carried by the wind.
+This smaller pollen is light and easy for the wind to carry.
+Wind-carried pollen is the only type of tree pollen to which most people are sensitive.
 Because of this, it can easily find its way into your eyes, nose, and lungs.
 When that happens, tree pollen triggers the symptoms of allergic rhinitis.
-[8]

-How Do You Know If You Have Tree Pollen Allergy?
+How Do I Know If I Have a Tree Pollen Allergy?

-Allergic rhinitis is very common.
-Up to 30% of the people in the U.S. have allergic rhinitis.
-Talk with your health care provider about your symptoms.
-If they suspect allergic rhinitis, they will likely recommend allergy therapies.
-If your symptoms do not improve, seek a referral to a board-certified allergist.
+Seasonal allergic rhinitis is very common.
+Around 81 million people in the U.S. have seasonal allergic rhinitis.2,3 Talk with your doctor about your symptoms.
+If they think you have allergic rhinitis, they will likely recommend allergy treatment.
+If your symptoms do not improve, ask for a referral to a board-certified allergist.

-A board-certified allergist can diagnose a tree pollen allergy.
-They will ask about your personal and medical history, do a physical exam, and run tests to find out types of trees you are allergic to [9].
-Board-certified allergists know how to interpret the test results to give you an accurate diagnosis.
+An allergist can diagnose a tree pollen allergy.
+They will ask about your personal and medical history, do a physical exam, and run tests to find out the types of trees you are allergic to [9].
+Allergists know how to interpret the test results to give you an accurate diagnosis.

-What Are the Symptoms of a Tree Pollen Allergy (Seasonal Allergic Rhinitis)?
+What Are the Symptoms of a Tree Pollen Allergy?

 If you have a tree pollen allergy, you will only have symptoms when the pollen that you are allergic to is in the air.
 Symptoms of allergic rhinitis include:

-• Runny nose (also known as rhinorrhea – this is typically a clear, thin nasal discharge)
+• Runny nose (also known as rhinorrhea – usually a clear, thin nasal discharge)

 • Postnasal drip (mucus runs from the back of your nose down your throat)